 - Limit on Grant Awards: No grantee may receive in a single year new EIR grant awards that total an amount greater than the sum of the maximum amount of funds for an Expansion grant and the maximum amount of funds for an Early-phase grant for that year.
 For example, in a year when the maximum award value for an Expansion grant is \$15 million and the maximum award value for an Early-phase grant is \$4 million, no grantee may receive in a single year new grants totaling more than \$19 million. - Partnerships: An applicant must demonstrate sufficient partnerships with schools/LEA(s) by identifying in the application implementation schools/LEA(s) for years 1 and 2 of the grant project. - Evaluation: The grantee must conduct an independent evaluation (as defined in this notice) of its project.
-This evaluation must estimate the impact of the EIR-supported practice (as implemented at the proposed level of scale) on a relevant outcome.
-An Expansion grantee's evaluation must examine the cost effectiveness of its practices and identify potential obstacles and success factors to scaling such practices, including those that would be relevant to other organizations.
+This evaluation must estimate the impact of the EIR-supported practice (as implemented at the proposed level of scale) on a relevant outcome, with an evaluation design with the potential to meet moderate evidence (as defined in this notice).